celery/celery/README.rst

 Sponsors
 --------

-`Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing tools. <https://tidelift.com/subscription/pkg/pypi-celery?utm_source=pypi-celery&utm_medium=referral&utm_campaign=readme>`_
+`Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional-grade assurances from the experts who know it best, while seamlessly integrating with existing tools. <https://tidelift.com/subscription/pkg/pypi-celery?utm_source=pypi-celery&utm_medium=referral&utm_campaign=readme>`_

 What's a Task Queue?